History of the J-School

 Dean Tom Goldstein (1988-1996) encourages a wave of renovation through a gift from Nan Tucker McEvoy and others.
 The new television and radio labs house some of the most advanced broadcast equipment available and allow live broadcasts from North Gate Hall.

 In July 1981 the Graduate School of Journalism moves into North Gate Hall, several months after a national accreditation team had called the young department "the best journalism school in the country," blighted only by inadequate housing.

 The building is in poor condition when the Journalism School moves in.
 "It cost $75,000 just to make it livable," Edwin Bayley, the school's first dean, recalled.
 "The roof leaked all over.
 The patio didn’t drain properly.
 The newsrooms were filled with mildew and smelled horrible.
 There was no proper lighting."

 North Gate Hall is approved for listing on the National Register of Historic Places and as California State Landmarks.

 Undergraduate major in journalism discontinued and professional school established

 The undergraduate major in journalism is discontinued as of 1968.
 However, both undergraduate and graduate journalism courses continue to be offered.
-An emphasis is placed on the development of the graduate professional program, using a newly revised Master's degree curriculum as a base
+An emphasis is placed on the development of the graduate professional program, using a newly revised Master's degree curriculum as a base.

 Master's program in journalism launched

 In addition to the lower and upper division courses preparing for the major, 10 graduate courses are offered in the 1951-52 academic year.
-Seventy-eight individuals receive the Master of Journalism degree in the next seven years.
+Seventy-eight individuals receive a Master of Journalism degree in the next seven years.